data-burst/airflow-git-sync/README.md

     | `DIRECTORY_NAME` | The name of the directory to clone the repository into | `project` |
     | `DESTINATION_PATH` | The path to sync the repository to | `/app/sync` |
     | `INTERVAL` | The interval (in seconds) to sync the repository | `10` |

-3. Run the command `docker-compose up -d`
-5. Manage your DAG files in Git as usual.
+4. Manage your DAG files in Git as usual.
 Changes will be automatically synced to Airflow containers.
-6. Trigger automated deployments by pushing DAG changes to your Git repo.
+5. Trigger automated deployments by pushing DAG changes to your Git repo.

 ## Contributing 👥